madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 A rule consists of a head and a body.
 A head is an atom and so are the comma separated items in the body.
-An atom then consists of a predicate name like `advisor` and a list of terms.
+An atom then consists of a predicate name like `adviser` and a list of terms.
 We have two kinds of terms: variables and symbols.
 This corresponds to few simple datatype declarations.

 ```haskell